Graduate Certificate in African Studies

 - Invitations to meals, receptions, and so on involving visiting Africanist speakers

-- A warm, collegial relationship with faculty and staff of the Center.
+- A relationship with the faculty and staff of the Center.

 Funding for Graduate Students